 The sys.defaultapp property specifies which app TiOS will load when the device is powered on or rebooted.
 This property can be modified via the DCB or by defining its value in your Tibbo BASIC/C application.

-By default, the WM2000 loads APP1 when it is powered on or rebooted.
-If the module is loaded with only one app as APP1 — or with the companion app as APP0, but never used — everything works almost exactly the same way it did on earlier Tibbo hardware.
-If you plan to use only one app loaded as APP0, sys.defaultapp must be set to PL_APP_NUM_0 for the module to boot your application.
+By default, the WM2000 and WS1102 load APP1 when the device is powered on or rebooted.
+If the device is loaded with only one app as APP1 — or with the companion app as APP0, but never used — everything works almost exactly the same way it did on earlier Tibbo hardware.
+If you plan to use only one app loaded as APP0, sys.defaultapp must be set to PL_APP_NUM_0 for the device to boot your application.